AntePost/math-adventures-with-python/README.md

 # Math Adventures with Python

-This is a repo for project from the book with this title
+This is a repo for projects from the book with this title